SLE223 - Water Quality and Ecological Health

 |Enrolment modes:||Trimester 2: Warrnambool|

 2 x 1 hour class per week, 4 x 3 hour practicals per trimester, 1 day field trip.

-This unit will examine the basic physico-chemical parameters important in ecosystem functioning and the assessment of ecosystem health - dissolved ions (salinity), dissolved gases and nutrients (nitrogen, phosphorus and silicon), particulates, contaminants.
-Processes governing the loading and transformation of these materials will be studied for a wide range of water bodies - including rivers, lakes, estuaries, beaches, oceans, groundwater, sewage treatment and aquaculture systems.
-Background levels of these parameters in natural waters and levels in disturbed ecosystems will be discussed.
-The role of these substances as determinants of ecosystem health in water bodies will also be investigated.
-Sampling of natural waters will also be examined in detail - particularly strategies to avoid contamination and deterioration and improve representativeness of samples.
-The nature, role, interpretation and application of national water quality guidelines will be described.
-Common water quality analysis tools and techniques will be considered.
-An associated series of practical experiments will enhance laboratory skills and demonstrate applications of material introduced in classes.
+This unit enables students to examine water quality and the basic physico-chemical parameters important for ecosystem health.
+Students will assess ecosystem health with regard to water quality, including, dissolved ions (salinity), dissolved gases and nutrients (nitrogen, phosphorus and silicon), particulates, pollutants and other contaminants.
+They will study processes governing the loading and transformation of these materials for a wide range of water bodies including rivers, lakes, estuaries, beaches, oceans, groundwater, sewage treatment and aquaculture systems.
+The nature, role, interpretation and application of national water quality guidelines will need to be applied in the fieldwork.
+Students will explore common physico-chemical analysis tools and techniques for water quality analysis.

 Unit Fee Information